Tosin-Wale/Disease-Prediction-with-NLP/README.md

 # Disease-Prediction-with-NLP
-This is an ongoing academic project turned personal project to create an interactive system that uses NLP patient symptom descriptions to predict most likely disease with associated likelihood.
+This is an ongoing  project to create an interactive system that uses NLP patient symptom descriptions to predict most likely disease with associated likelihood.
 It leverages information from a Disease Oncology, actual free-text patient symptom descriptions and advanced BERT models to do so.
 I've added a breakdown of the key technologies and libraries used and a summary of the project so far.

 ## Key Technologies and Libraries
 1. Base Libararies: